RobinHoutevelts/ftl/README.md

 `ftl db-export`  | Export database
 `ftl db-import`  | Import an existing database

-#### Weird shit

-The Caddy SSL cert is only valid for a day.
-So you have to run `ftl start` daily or you'll get an outdated certificate error.

 ## Still wanna use it?

 Aight!
 You won't regret it!